SowmyaBillakanti/lab-06/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credits and Collaborations
-Chance and Tahmina Ringer(Classmate) assisted in troubleshooting
+Skyler and Nicco assisted in troubleshooting